 Lions reject underdog tag in Super Rugby final

-According to that story line, the defending champion Crusaders are certain to add to their record tally of eight titles and the Johannesburg-based Lions, beaten finalists in each of the last two years, are brave underdogs, likely to put up a fight before succumbing to a heavy loss.
+According to that story line, the Johannesburg-based Lions, beaten finalists in each of the last two years, are brave underdogs, likely to put up a fight before succumbing to a heavy loss to the defending champions in Christchurch.

 In the traditional rounds of gamesmanship that precede a major final, coaches are happy to embrace the underdog tag, believing it relieves pressure and provides extra motivation.
 The Crusaders did so before beating the Lions 25-17 in last year’s final in Johannesburg.

 But coach Swys de Bruin has rejected the suggestion the Lions are destined to be three-time losers.
-While acknowledging the strength of the Crusaders, who topped the regular season table with a 14-2 record and swept through the quarterfinals and semifinals with wins over the Sharks (40-10) and Hurricanes (30-12), he says the Lions are going to Christchurch to ”do a job.”
+While acknowledging the strength of the Crusaders, who topped the regular season table with a 14-2 record and swept through the quarterfinals and semifinals with wins over the Sharks (40-10) and Hurricanes (30-12), he said the Lions were in Christchurch to ”do a job.”

-The Crusaders are unbeaten in 20 playoff matches in Christchurch.
-But while de Bruin said a win would be a miracle, he added: ”I believe in miracles.”
+The Crusaders are unbeaten in 20 playoff matches at home.
+But while de Bruin said a win would be a miracle, he added: ”I believe in miracles.

 ”The fact is that they are favorites, they are a very good team.
 But it is still 80 minutes between four white lines so it will be interesting.”